 - If you have a high-efficiency furnace, power-vented water heater or other natural gas appliance that vents out the side of your home, remember to keep the vent pipe clear of ice and snow.

-- Keep your natural gas meters clear of ice and snow for safety and accessibility.
+- Keep your natural gas meters and walkways clear of ice and snow for safety and accessibility.

 - Never shovel snow up against your meter or let excessive snow cover it.

 - Remove snow and ice from your meter by hand or with a broom.
 Shovels and other tools can damage the equipment.